RathnamVR/Harris-Corner-Detection-Algorithm-/README.md

 # Harris-Corner-Detection-Algorithm-
-Rather than using a OpenCV built-in function like cv2.cornerHarris() performing Harris corner detection building its algorithm.
+In order to understand the underlying algorithm of Harris corner detection rather than using a built-in function like cv2.cornerHarris() in OpenCV here Harris corner detection is done by building its algorithm step by step.